tencurse/neocities-v2/src/whoami.md

 ## About the site

 This mobile–friendly site is handcrafted using 11ty on Firefox.
-The aesthetic is inspired by \*NIX systems and the terminal.
+The aesthetic is inspired by Linux systems and the terminal.

 I will post the source code on my GitHub soon, but for now, feel free to right–click, Inspect Element or View Page Source.
 Everyone copy–pastes code, I assure you, but if you do, please take the time to learn what you are copy–pasting.
 Arm yourself with knowledge.